wp-plugins/nextgen-facebook/readme.txt

 = Q. How can I exclude certain parts of the content text? =

 **A.** By default, NGFB will use the excerpt for the Open Graph description value.
 If an excerpt isn't available, the content text will be used instead.
-If there are parts of your content text that you don't want NGFB to pickup, you can wrap those sections between `<!--no-text-->` and `<!--no-text-->` comment tags.
+If there are parts of your content text that you don't want NGFB to pickup, you can wrap those sections between `<!--ngfb-ignore-->` and `<!--/ngfb-ignore-->` comment tags.

 == Resources ==